-If you love Filipino (also pinoy or pilipino) food and want info on hot new recipes, food photos, cooking videos or just some plain classic recipes with pictures – get on our list!
-It’s FREE– Don’t Miss Out!
+If you love Filipino (also pinoy or pilipino) food and want info on hot new recipes, food photos, cooking videos or just some plain classic recipes with pictures, please read on!

 Filipino Afritadang Manok Video Recipe

 Filipino cuisine (or the cuisine of islands of the Philippines) has evolved from its Malay roots to a predominant Hispanic-based cuisine because of the dishes brought during Spanish rule.
 American, Arab and Chinese cultures have also influenced it.
 Filipinos have their own unique way of adapting to these environmental influences.
 Surprisingly, despite such influences traditional Filipino food recipes have still survived.